SharinaS/Cloud-Engineering-Fundamentals/databases.md

 Amazon Relational Database Service (Amazon RDS) makes it easy to set up, operate, and scale a relational database in the cloud.
 It provides cost-efficient and resizable Compute (and\or Storage) capacity while automating time-consuming administration tasks such as hardware provisioning, operating system maintenance, database setup, patching and backups.
 It frees you to focus on your applications so you can give them the fast performance, high availability, security and compatibility they need.

 Choose RDS because of its resizable compute capacity and its lower administrative burden.

+RDS is managed... but not fully-managed, like DynamoDB is.

 ## Nature of the Queries